heroku/kafka-packaging-scripts/README.md

      for separate packages to allow for easy customization where needed.
    * If necessary, add any version variables you need to [versions.sh](versions.sh).
-   * Add the package to the `package.sh` script.
-Key steps include: making sure your repo is in the `REPO` list to be cloned/updated; make sure it is included in the `PACKAGES` list (except for packages that can't just have their build scripts executed in the standard way); make sure any special concerns for compiling your package into the complete platform tar/zip files are addressed in the final sections of the script.
+   * Add the package to the [package.sh](package.sh) script.
+Key steps include:
+     1) make sure your repo is in the `REPO` list to be cloned/updated;
+     2) make sure it is included in the `PACKAGES` list (except for packages that can't just have their build scripts executed in the standard way);
+     3) make sure any special concerns for compiling your package into the complete platform tar/zip files are addressed in the final sections of the script.
    * Add at least one simple test of your package to [test.sh](test.sh).
      You'll need to add install/uninstall lines for each platform, and then write a simple test to make sure your package works.
 These are not intended